top of page

 4. Takeaway Food Containers

-Plastic takeaway containers are terrible for the environment, especially styrafoam.
-(I won't event bring them home.)
+Plastic takeaway containers are terrible for the environment, especially styrofoam.
+(I won't even bring them home.)
 Bring your own reusable containers when you dine out.

 5. Cotton Swabs